ObjectModules/deploy/Mapping.md

 * Eat is the process
 * Exit point
 ```
-See that when get the food every thing is back to normal.
+See that every thing is back to normal.
 All back to routines.
 Exit.
 Settled.